-Does your propane retailer provide a thorough inspection, leak test and pressure test of your propane gas system for FREE?
+Does your propane retailer provide a FREE inspection, leak and pressure test of your propane gas system?

 It is important that your entire gas system be inspected – both outside and inside the home – to ensure that it is working properly and is installed to meet current safety codes.
 If your gas supplier just soaps the fittings looking for leaks and says everything is OK, then you got short changed.

 Hicksgas will check your system for things like proper line size, appliance shut-offs, sediment traps, proper regulators and gas leaks.
 We will also do a pressure test and leak test on the system.
 A thorough system check has the added benefit of allowing you to easily disclose to a potential home buyer that there were no issues with the gas system – and if you let your home owner’s insurance agent know you have a current system check, you may even get a premium discount.

 FOR YOUR SAFETY PROPANE HAS AN ODOR ADDED SO YOU CAN DETECT LEAKS.

 You and each member of your household should know the smell of propane.
 Ask your service or delivery technician to demonstrate its odor.
 If anyone in your household cannot smell propane, or it smells weak, call us immediately.
 Propane is heavier than air and will collect at floor level.
 Carefully smell at floor level and in low spots to check for propane.